How to research the history, development, architecture, collections and management of the State Library of Victoria.

 News from The Fridge: a year in the working life of the State Library of Victoria: November 2006 - December 2007

 The Fridge was a desktop app for Library staff PCs, designed as a replacement for The Source staff newsletter.
 It featured many staff profiles and interviews.
 The Fridge app was subsequently replaced by an intranet site, also called The Fridge.
-The intranet no longer features staff interviews.

 In 2018, staff created a zine called 'The Goat'.
 This title was inspired by Frederick McCubbin's 1884 oil painting Melbourne gaol in sunlight from the Public Library grounds, which shows a goat tethered in the grounds of the Melbourne Public Library, on the site of the former La Trobe Library building.